MİM405

 Course Outcomes

-1. Demonstrate a comprehensive understanding of the fundamental concepts, principles, and techniques related to artificial intelligence (AI) applications in architecture.
-(KNOWLEDGE)
+1. Demonstrate a comprehensive understanding of the basic concepts, principles and techniques of artificial intelligence and its applications in the field of architecture (KNOWLEDGE)

-3. Analyze and evaluate the ethical, social, and environmental implications of integrating AI into the architectural design process and develop strategies for the responsible and sustainable use of AI technologies in professional practice.
-(COMPETENCE)
+3. Analyse and evaluate the ethical, social and environmental implications of incorporating AI into the architectural design process and develop strategies for responsible and sustainable use of AI technologies in professional practice (COMPETENCY)

-4. Apply critical thinking, problem-solving, and creative skills in the use of AI tools for architectural design, presentation, and research.
-(SKILL)
+4. Using critical thinking, problem solving and creative skills in the use of AI tools in architectural design, presentation and research phases (SKILLS)

-5. Effectively communicate the outcomes of AI-supported design processes through various media formats, including presentations, reports, and visualizations.
-(SKILL)
+5. Effectively communicate the results of AI-supported design processes in various media formats such as presentations, reports and visualisations (SKILLS)

-7. Assess the reliability and accuracy of generated information, identify potential risks, limitations, and biases in AI-supported design outcomes, and develop strategies to mitigate possible issues.
-(COMPETENCE)
+7. Evaluate the reliability and accuracy of the information produced, identify potential risks, limitations and biases in AI-assisted design results and develop strategies to mitigate potential problems (COMPETENCE)

 Tentative Course Plan